tdepuyt/maritimechartservice-sample-viewer/README.md

 ## Requirements
 * Web App Builder for ArcGIS (Developer Edition) 2.3 or greater for the Web App builder widgets.
+WAB 2.6 is not currently supported.
 * Maritime Chart Service widgets require JS API 3.19 or greater.
 * ArcGIS for Maritime Server 10.4/10.4.1 or 10.5/10.5.1